Start interactive tutorial

 Requirements

-• Access as a non-privileged user to the vulnerable machine (student:password123)
+• Access as a non-privileged user on the vulnerable machine (student:password123)

 📝 Instructions